helenclx/helenclx/README.md

 Frontend Web Developer
 ----------------------

-I am a self-taught web developer with 8 years of working experience as a graphic designer.
+I am an aspiring web developer with 8 years of working experience as a graphic designer.
 I specialise in front-end web development.

 * 🌍 I'm based in Malaysia
 * 🖥️ See my portfolio at [https://helenclx.github.io/](http://helenclx.github.io/)